DevExpress/testcafe/docs/articles/blog/2019-8-1-testcafe-v1-4-0-released.md

     TestCafe searches for the module's entry point with Node.js mechanisms and injects its content.
 Note that the browser must be able to execute this module.

-* pass [strings with code](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/inject-scripts-into-tested-pages.html#inject-script-code) you need to inject:
+* pass the [code](https://devexpress.github.io/testcafe/documentation/using-testcafe/common-concepts/inject-scripts-into-tested-pages.html#inject-script-code) you need to inject:

     ```js
     fixture `My fixture`